amrajacivil/graph-upstream-ns/README.md

 ## Setup Instructions

-For detailed steps to set up and run this project locally, please refer to the `Instructions.md` file in the repository.
+For detailed steps to set up and run this project locally, please refer to the [`Instructions.md`](./Instructions.md) file in the same directory.